matildaexp/remote-latam/README.md

 ## Contributing

 We welcome contributions to keep this list up-to-date and relevant.

+Companies can be from anywhere and must offer remote jobs in Latin America.
+They should also meet one of these criteria:

+1. **The company offers above-the-market salaries.** +55,000 per year (+4,583 per month).
+2. **The company offers market salary but cool benefits.** <50,000 per year, but offers 4-day workweeks or unlimited PTO.

 You can submit a pull request or open an issue if you know a company that meets the criteria but is not listed.
 Make sure to include the following information:

 - Company name
 - Direct link to the job application or career page